 In late 2024, GoPro released the simply-named “Hero”, which is the smallest and lightest GoPro with a screen.
 It’s the most affordable way to get into the GoPro ecosystem without going for the full Hero 13 Black.

-It shoots 4K video with GoPro’s stabilisation, it’s waterproof, it’s tiny (86 grams), and it’s simple.
+It shoots 4K video, it’s waterproof to 5 metres (16 feet), it’s tiny (86 grams), and it’s simple.
+One thing to know: its stabilisation isn’t the in-camera HyperSmooth you get on the Hero 13.
+Instead, you stabilise your footage afterwards in the free GoPro Quik app, which works well but is an extra step.
 There’s no front-facing screen and fewer video modes than the Hero 13 Black, but for most casual users, this covers what you actually need.

 If you want a GoPro specifically and the Hero 13 Black is more than you want to spend, this is the one to get.
 It also makes a solid gift for someone getting into action sports or travel vlogging.